-The ASN 2017 Elections are underway for tha offices of President, Vice President, and Treasurer.
+The ASN 2018 Elections are underway for tha offices of President, Vice President, and Secretary.
 The election website randomizes the order for each person voting, but the names below are in alphabetical order.

 The VICE-PRESIDENT organizes the Vice-President’s Symposium for the annual meeting and edits the special supplement to The American Naturalist that contains the papers derived from the VP Symposium.
 The Vice-President is also the Society’s liaison for the organizers of the annual meeting.
 The Vice-President serves as a member of the Executive Council for three years, two as a regular member and one as ex officio member.

 My research focuses on the ecology and evolution of infectious diseases, particularly in aquatic systems.
 I have studied the causes and consequences of rapid evolution of hosts in response to disease outbreaks, as well as the effects of food webs on disease.
 More recently, my work has begun to focus on the impacts of global change on infectious diseases, as well as on multihost-multipathogen interactions.
 I received my PhD from Michigan State University and did a postdoc at the University of Wisconsin before beginning my first faculty position at Georgia Tech; I am now an Associate Professor of Ecology and Evolutionary Biology at the University of Michigan.
 I received the President’s Early Career Award for Scientists and Engineers from President Obama and the Ecological Society of America’s Mercer Award (for a paper published in AmNat!), and am currently a Public Engagement Fellow with AAAS.